CFSAN-Biostatistics/snp-pipeline/docs/usage.rst

 The sensitivity of the SNP filtering can be controlled with parameters in the configuration file by setting values in ``FilterRegions_ExtraParams``.
 You can control the length of end-of-contig trimming, dense region window size, and maximum snps allowed within the window.
+It's possible to configure the SNP filter to find dense regions in multiple window sizes, each with a different maximum allowed number of SNPs.
+For example, you can allow no more than 3 SNPs per 1000 bases and 2 SNPs per 100 bases.
 See :ref:`configuration-label`.

 SNP Filtering With Outgroups